Inclusive Marketing: How To Speak To Everyone?

 But what does it mean in the context of marketing?

-When we hear about marketing most of the time it is about getting your product or service known.
-You bring awareness to the public by using fancy videos or imagery that helps put the best features about your product forward.
+When we hear about marketing, most of the time, it is about getting your product or service known.
+You bring awareness to the public by using fancy videos or imagery that helps put the best features of your product forward.

 This process of marketing is very common among many businesses.
 The problem with this inward marketing process is that it focuses mostly on the product and not on the end users.

-The goal of all types of marketing being to ultimately sale your offer, when you do not speak the right language to the audience they might often feel left out and not connect with your brand.
+The goal of all types of marketing is to ultimately sell your offer; when you do not speak the right language to the audience, they might often feel left out and not connect with your brand.
 One way to ensure you do not jeopardize your marketing is by making it inclusive.

 Inclusive marketing is a simple practice that consists of building your marketing message while considering the backgrounds of your intended audience.

 It should consider things like gender, location, race, language, age, sexual orientation, culture, and socio-economic status, to name a few.

 This kind of marketing considers all aspects of your audience so that all target demographics can relate to your business in some way.

 It's all about making sure your customers feel included, valued and respected.
 It's not just about marketing to different kinds of people—it's also about marketing to everyone with empathy so that you can get closer to understanding their needs.